Sweet potato cookies get top marks for “Delicious!”

 Yes, indeed, once again you are looking at sweet potatoes.
 I mashed them up with some prune butter and a little maple syrup.
 Then I made a cookie dough by adding oatmeal, whole-grain flour, and ground sun-flower seeds.
 As a way to get vegetables into the lunch boxes of picky eaters, these are spectacular!

-I hear you.
+I know, I know.
 You hate prunes.
-But just wait… my prune butter is made only from plump, dried pitted prunes—not those yucky soggy brown blobs at summer camp that come floating in sickly sweet syrup.
+But wait… my prune butter is made only from plump, dried pitted prunes—not those yucky soggy brown blobs at summer camp that come floating in sickly sweet syrup.

-You just whir up the dried prunes with a little warm water until they look like thick chocolate sauce.
-I put mine through a food mill to strain out bits of skin.
+Just whir up the dried prunes with a little warm water until they look like thick chocolate sauce.
+I put mine through a food mill to strain out the fruits’ skin.
 All you’re left with is a rich syrup that tastes like fresh fruit.

 But because the nutrients in sweet potatoes are absorbed better on the backs of a few fat molecules, I left 1 tablespoon of coconut oil in the recipe—just to be on the safe side…

-The rest of the assembly was a snap.
 One sweet potato makes 30 cookies about 2 inches across.
-You can eat three of them for about 100 calories.
-I calculated the nutrients, below, so you can see for yourself.
-No sugar spikes with these babies!
-Here’s how to proceed.
+You can eat three cookies for about 100 calories.
+I calculated the nutrients, so you can see for yourself.
+No blood-sugar spikes with these babies!